How to Use Writing to Teach Reading

 - Words are grouped by grade level – there are specific words for kindergarten, certain ones for 1st grade, and so on.

 - I learned to read just fine in this particular, traditional way, so that must be the best way to learn to read and it should also work just fine for my child.

 How to Teach Reading Through Writing

 Materials you will need:

-- A serene frame of mind empty of expectations of specific results nor a sense of needing to “teach” something nor a niggling that you need to hurry the process.
+- A serene frame of mind, empty of expectations of specific results, nor a sense of needing to “teach” something or to hurry the process.

 - An “advisor” hat you will wear during this process.
 This hat can be invisible as long as you purposefully put it on your head.